Skip to content

 1. Delete one or two of your largest videos.

 This quick pass usually creates enough breathing room to finish the full 15-minute order below.
+If the iPhone Storage screen shows Messages instead of Photos or media apps near the top, make Messages -> Large Attachments your third step instead.

 How to free up iPhone storage fast: what to delete first (15-minute order)